lit/lit/packages/labs/testing/README.md

 `litSsrPlugin(options: LitSsrPluginOptions = {}): TestRunnerPlugin<Payload>`

 - `options: object` - Options object containing the following properties
-  - `initScript: string` - Relative paths to a script, which would be imported inside the worker for server-side rendering before importing the modules.
+  - `workerModules: string` - Relative paths to modules to be loaded before the fixture modules.
-    This allows registering e.g. Node.js ESM hooks to directly import .ts files.
+    This allows registering e.g. Node.js ESM hooks to directly import .ts files or general setup.
+    You can use opinionated `@lit-labs/testing/typescript-worker.js` for
+    TypeScript support.

 ### Fixtures